 Whether you want to camp on a 300m vertical cliff face or ‘find yourself’ in a prehistoric canyon maze there are some pretty incredible weekend fly in, fly out microadventures to be found in Australia.

-Here’s our top 7 picks to get your juices flowing…
+Here are our top 7 Aussie FIFO trips to get your juices flowing…

 #1 Mountain Biking // Alice Springs